U34rAli/tic-tac-toe/README.md

 }
 ```

-Your task is to fill these functions out to meet the requirments of your chossen applicaiton.
+Your task is to fill these functions out to meet the requirments of your chosen application.
 Each of the provided examples follow this approach and give ideas of how to use different elements of the framework.

 # Framework